jojokarlin/Git_DRI_Jan_2017/gitrefresh.md

 `git add [filename]` stages a file to be tracked, and prepares it to be committed.

-If you have been working on multiple files, `git add --all` or 'git add .' adds all files if you have many to be tracked.
+If you have been working on multiple files, `git add --all` or `git add .` adds all files if you have many to be tracked.

-Remember *git status* will show you what files have been staged.
+Remember `git status` will show you what files have been staged.

 ## Git Commit
 Type: `git commit -m "[add a message here about the commits you're making]"`